Warfarin side effects: Watch for interactions

 - Cold or allergy medicines

-- Medications that treat abnormal heart rhythms, such as amiodarone
+- Medications that treat irregular heart rhythms, such as amiodarone (Pacerone, Nexterone)

 - Dong quai

 Common foods and drinks that might interact with warfarin include: